Serving Sounds

 Developed with the support of Lighthouse Poole, Theatre Orchard, Out There Arts, Freshly Greated, Bournemouth Arts by the Sea, BCP Council and Activate Performing Arts.

-Commissioned and produced by Activate Performing Arts, producers of Inside Out Dorset, with funding from Arts Council England.
+Commissioned and produced by Activate Performing Arts, producers of Inside Out Dorset, thanks to the support of Arts Council England.